edwardchalstrey1/biocomputing_2/middle_layer/README.md

 ### Tasks:

-1. Modify ```get_codon_usage_frequencies()``` to store table data for the entire chromosome

-2. Write a function that creates a new protein sequence from the coding sequence if the protein is not aligned
+1. Write a function that creates a new protein sequence from the coding sequence if the protein is not aligned

     - You may need to create a dummy database (just in python) by using regex on the chromosome file, that just contains the coordinates, dna and translated protein